isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ```

 For convenience, it's often helpful to be able to talk about a single-element
-tree, which we can encode as a `branch` with two `empty` children.
+tree, which we can encode as a `ctor:branch` with two `ctor:empty` children.
 Agda lets us
 define pseudo-constructors called *patterns* for cases like these.
 The following
 defines a new pattern called `leaf : A → BinTree A`: